mikegleen/modes/doc/source/index.rst

    ID number can be manually inserted as another column.
 -  **sort_numeric** The default is to sort the output alphabetically.
    This statement directs the sort to be numeric based on the first column of the output row.
+Note that accession numbers are normally normalized before sorting.

 Commands